|

 Medical Insurance:

-All ArchaeoSpain participants at Zorita Castle are covered with an insurance packet that provides medical and surgical treatment and prescription drugs in case of accident or sudden illness.
-This insurance also provides some compensation for baggage loss or theft.
+All ArchaeoSpain participants are covered with an insurance packet that provides medical, surgical treatment, and prescription drugs in case of accident or sudden illness.
 With your program packet we will send you more details regarding this coverage, but you may contact our staff for more information.

 European students should bring an EHIC card with them.